The Bankrate promise

 There are several reasons for this, including a higher demand for degrees, less funding from state governments and an expansion in student services and amenities.

-However, this year’s sticker prices are steeper than usual thanks to skyrocketing inflation coupled with a tight labor market and declining enrollment — all of which forces institutions to increase their prices in order to keep things running.
+However, in recent years, inflation coupled with a tight labor market and declining enrollment have forced institutions to increase their prices to keep things running.

 How to save money in college amid rising costs

-Despite higher sticker prices for everything from tuition and fees to room and board, there are still a couple of ways you can save money as a college student.
+Despite higher sticker prices for everything from tuition and fees to room and board, you could save money as a college student in several ways.

-One of the ways to cut back on rent is living on campus instead of renting a regular apartment.
+One of the ways to cut back on rent is to live on campus instead of renting a regular apartment.
 Let’s say you’re attending the University of North Carolina at Chapel Hill.
-Regular apartments in the area go for $1,878 a month, according to RentCafe, or $13,146 for a seven-month academic year.
-Meanwhile, if you live at one of UNC’s residence halls, that bill comes down to $8,308 a year for a single-occupancy room.
-If you don’t mind bunking up with a roommate or two, that price can go even lower.
+Regular apartments in the area go for $1,879 a month, according to RentCafe, or $13,153 for a seven-month academic year.
+Meanwhile, if you live at one of UNC’s residence halls, that bill comes down to $8,724 a year for a single-occupancy room.
+That price can go even lower if you don’t mind bunking up with a roommate or two.

 Another way to reduce your housing costs is to become a resident advisor.
 Resident advisors monitor residence and dining halls, serve as mentors to other students and help organize activities around campus in exchange for certain benefits.
 These include discounted or free room and board.

 To become a resident advisor, most colleges require you to be in good academic standing and complete a specified number of credits.
-Besides that, being a resident advisor requires a high level of commitment, as you’ll be on the job 24/7, so that’s something to think about before signing up.
+Besides that, being a resident advisor requires a high level of commitment, as you’ll be on the job 24/7, so that’s something to consider before signing up.

 Food and supplies